Informing the Candidate

 The composition of the unit review committee.
 Initial review committees must include at least one member from outside the primary reviewing unit, appointed by the Dean of the school where the dossier will be reviewed.

 External evaluators and evaluations.
 List evaluators with a rationale for the person’s selection.
 Explain if the letter writer is not arms-length.
 Document the standing of the evaluator as a leader in the field.
 If there are an unusually high number of declines, be sure to discuss any possible mitigating factors.
-Provide an explanation if the evaluator is from an institution that might not be perceived as one of Duke’s peer institutions.
+Provide an explanation if the evaluator is from an institutions that might not be perceived as one of Duke’s peer institutions.
 Dossiers must include all correspondence with external evaluators.
 Some succinct quotations can put the arguments of the committee and Chair in context, but there is no need to provide extensive quotes from the letters.

 Relationship and significance of the relevant broad field and subfield to the discipline.
 Describe the subfield in which the candidate works including information about the size of the subfield.
 Explain how the candidate’s work contributes to ongoing intellectual issues in the discipline and subfield.
 Provide evidence that this field and/or subfield continue to be intellectually vibrant and promising of important contributions.

 Candidate's professional development, current research interests, and likely future directions.
 Describe the candidate’s primary contributions to the field.
 Include information about whether the candidate's work crosses disciplinary boundaries and state which is the candidate's primary research area and which is the secondary.
-Describe the candidate's role in collaborative research.

 The significance of the candidate's research agenda in relation to recent intellectual developments in the field.
 If the candidate's work crosses disciplinary boundaries or uses methodologies from different disciplines, describe how interdisciplinary has influenced the quality, reception, and impact of the work--positively or negatively--in the candidate's primary field, as well as in other fields.)
+Where relevant, address the candidate’s public engagement, particularly engagement that is grounded in and draws on the candidate’s research.

 Candidate's scholarly trajectory to date, including specific contributions contained in respective published works, their influence on the field, and the breadth of the candidate's interests.